michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 * Logistic Regression with L2-Regularization -
 * VotingEnsemble -

-By the performances of each model on the test set, it is clear that there is no real or practical difference between both models if they were used in real life.
-Having said that, we can state that the logistic regression model is a better choice over the xgboost, as it is simpler, more interpretable, faster to train, and faster to predict.
+Given the performances of each model on the test set, it is clear that there is no real or practical difference between both models if they were used in production.
+Taking these facts into account, we can state that the logistic regression model is a better choice over the xgboost, as it is simpler, more interpretable, faster to train, and faster to predict.

 ## 6. Future work

-AutoML is here to help data scientists to be more productive.
-However, it should be used with parsimony.
+AutoML helps data scientists to be more productive.
+However, it should be used carefully.
 The use of AutoML does not guarantee a higher performance when compared to single models, such as a simple logistic regression.
 In this project, it is clear that sophisticated models (or ensemble of models) do not perform better than simpler ones, and in these cases, we should consider a business-centered approach, such as:

 * better feature engineering of the variables
 * Try different categorization of data